-You must obtain a certificate from the Ministry of Culture to export items that appear old (prior to 1945) or that have cultural value.
-Customs officials may conduct thorough baggage searches and may arrest you if you do not have the necessary certificate.
+You must obtain a certificate from the Ministry of Culture to export items that appear old (prior to 1945) or may have cultural value.
+Customs officials may conduct thorough baggage searches and can arrest you if you don’t have the necessary certificate.

 Contact the nearest Russian embassy or consulate, or consult the Federal Customs Service prior to departure for up-to-date information on customs requirements.

 It is illegal to pay for goods and services in foreign currency.
 You can exchange U.S. dollars at any exchange counter.
 Carry new, crisp bills; well-worn or used U.S. banknotes may not be accepted.
-Traveller’s cheques can be cashed only at a few locations in Moscow.
-Automated banking machines are common in main cities.
-ABMs will accept cards with 4-digit pin numbers, but you may experience problems with cards with 5- or 6-digit pin codes.
+ATMs are common in main cities.
+ATMs will accept cards with 4-digit pin numbers, but you may experience problems with cards with 5- or 6-digit pin codes.
 In major cities, you can usually exchange Euros and U.S. dollars at various banks.
-Canadian dollars are normally not accepted.

 Natural disasters and climate